skx/pam_pwnd/README.md

 These are the the dependencies I expect:

-* For fetching a remote URI:
+* For fetching a remote URI we use `libcurl`:
   * `apt-get install libcurl4-gnutls-dev`
-* For pam:
+* For compiling PAM modules you'll need the appropriate development package:
   * `apt-get install libpam0g-dev`

-Assuming you have everything appropriate installed then you should be able to compile the code via a simple `make`:
+Assuming you have the dependencies installed then compilation should only require a simple `make`:

     $ make
     gcc -fPIC -c pam_pwnd.c -lpam -lpam_misc -lpamc